GittyBittyLitty/OpenEPaper/Tag-protocol-timing.md

 You can see the checkins in the webinterface: at 'last seen' is will display the time since the last checkin, and at a checkin, the tag card on the website flashes briefly.

+So because of the restrictions on battery usage, it's not possible to make the tag react in real time.
+Most of the time, the delay will be about 40-60 seconds.

 ## AP settings
 ### "Maximum sleep"
 To save extra battery, in the AP settings, you can set the 'Maximum sleep'.
 If for example the maximum sleep is set to 1 hour, and you display the current date on a tag, the tag is set to sleep for one hour (or until midnight, whatever is shorter).
 During that hour, the tag is unreachable (as the date will not change).
 The actual sleep time is dependant on the settings of the selected content type.